-UK Airline Carry-On Size Comparison 2026: Every Airline’s Rules in One Place
+UK Airline Carry-On Size Comparison 2026: Full Breakdown

 Three different gates, three different airlines, three conversations with staff about whether my bag was going to cost me money.
-Here’s what I actually learned — plus a complete comparison of every major UK airline’s carry-on rules so you don’t have to find out the hard way.
+Here’s what this UK airline carry-on size comparison actually found — and what you need to know before you get to the gate.

-The headline truth first: there is no single bag that works free across all UK airlines.
+The headline truth: there is no single bag that works free across all UK airlines.
 The rules differ enough that what sails through easyJet’s gate won’t fit Ryanair’s free allowance, and what passes on Jet2 technically exceeds BA’s underseat slot.
 This guide breaks it all down.

 | Airline | Free Carry-On Size | Weight Limit | Overhead Locker Free? |